 9. Let your introvert talk about their one or two niche areas of interest.
 Introverts often have a few interests that are quirky and off the beaten path, and we don’t get to talk about them often.
 We really light up when someone gives us the stage in this way.

-11. Listen — truly listen — to all the thoughts that have built up in your introvert’s head throughout the day.
+11. Listen — truly listen — to all the thoughts that have built up in an introvert’s head throughout the day.
 We often give others space to vent or ramble, but we usually don’t feel comfortable doing this ourselves.
 Letting us talk freely without judgment really means a lot.

 12. Saying, “You look really exhausted.
 Do you need some time to yourself?”